White Water Rapid Classification System

 As the river winds out of the mountains, it drops to Classes I – III.
 North of town (at Hermosa) the river drops to a Class I. As the river enters Durango, it moves to a Class II, culminating in Class III at Smelter Rapid (at Santa Rita Park).
 Generally speaking, the river remains Class II – III until it reaches its confluence with the San Juan River in Farmington, New Mexico.

-If you are thinking about taking a commercial rafting trip, your guides will closely monitor water levels to ensure that you run the safest and most fun river sections based on current flows.
+If you are thinking about booking a guided white water rafting trip, your guides will closely monitor water levels to ensure that you run the safest and most fun river sections based on current flows.
 For personal boaters, we recommend that you stop by Durango’s local outdoor recreation stores to get up-to-date beta on river conditions before taking the plunge.

 Either way, we look forward to seeing you on the water!